 - "John Dewey, the New Left, and the Politics of Contingency and Pluralism," Summer Institute in American Philosophy, University of Oregon, Eugene, OR (July 2011)

-- Courses Offered Fall 2017: HIS 190: Darwin and Science in America
+- HIS 190: Darwin and Science in America, Instructor, University of Rochester (Fall 2017)

 - HIS 106: World History III, Discussion Section Instructor, University of Oregon (Spring 2012)